pjotrs-osnovskis/mr-softee-ms1/README.md

 **About Us:** Basic information, general contact form for feedback and other questions rather thab an event booking, Address and other contact options i.e. email and phone.

-**Header/Footer:** On all 4 pages Header and Footer are copied and pasted (with nav links altered of course) simply to keep overall website design and estetics.
+**Header/Footer:** On all 4 pages Header and Footer are copied and pasted (with nav links altered of course) simply to keep overall website design and estetics, Terms and Conditions has a link to separate PDF file.

 **Hero Section:** Every Page has a Hero section with relative background and brief text, also added gradient on top of background image, just because I can and it looks great, little different to ordenary websites.